 More about Joyce

-Joyce needs to get in this year because of her age, since she knows that chances of acceptance become increasingly difficult for each year after the age of 30.
-Her work experience is a strength, in part because women in operations are relatively few, but also because core manufacturing related experience isn’t highly represented in many programs.
-She doesn’t have the time, the resources, or in fact, the desire to apply to more than six schools, and she feels she should be able to gain acceptance to an exciting program if she approaches her list thoughtfully.
+Joyce needs to get in this year because of her age, since chances of acceptance decrease for each year after the age of 30.
+Her work experience is a strength, not just because of her strong record, but also because women in operations are relatively few, and core manufacturing-related experience isn’t highly represented in many programs.
+She doesn’t have the time, the resources, or the desire to apply to more than six schools, and she feels she should be able to gain acceptance to an appealing program if she approaches her list thoughtfully.

 Which MBA programs does Joyce apply to?